Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-dSQu_22pC_w.md

 ### Transcript

-> no i don't live in a fox see i live in fox zero so it's specifically i live everywhere that isn't a fog
+> no I don't live in a fox see I live in fox zero so it's specifically I live everywhere that isn't a fog